 Welcome to the Directory of North American Print Workshops compiled by IPCNY to provide a comprehensive listing of printshops across the United States.
 Listings, which may be viewed alphabetically or by state, offer basic information such as whether a workshop does publishing, contract printing, offers cooperative opportunities for artists or offers classes, as well as what media it specializes in and a description of the on-site facilities.
 To view listings by state, select a state from the list below.
 To search for a listing by title, enter a search term in the field below.
 State + Title searching is also possible.

 10 Grand PressContract/PublisherMarina AnconaMarina AnconaNew York 1024 Dean Street #3; Brooklyn, NY 11238 and New Mexico 35 Calle Enrique; Santa Fe, NM 87507(917)-email@example.comIntaglio, monoprint, relief, paper lithography, solar plates, and stencils

-10 Grand Press is an independent print shop that specializes in fine art printing.
-Artists work with a professional printer to create original works on paper06/24/2011 - 15:33
+10 Grand Press is a independent print shop that specializes in fine art printing and publishing.
+Artists work with a master printer to create original works on paper.
+The shop welcomes newcomers to the medium as well as veteran printmakers.
+Exploring new artistic possibilities through printmaking are supported and encouraged.06/24/2011 - 14:33